unicorne/scc2425/README.md

 To use azure adjust the property files in `src/main/resources`

-There are 3 properties files expected with the following keys:
+There are some properties files expected with the following keys:
-- `azureblob.properties` for the azure blobstorage connection
-  - `storageConnectionString` the connection string
-  - `blobContainerName` the name of the blob container
 - `db.properties` for the cosmosdb or postgresql connection
-  - `dbtype` to switch between cosmosdb and postgresql (possible values: `cosmosdb`, `postgresql`)
+  - `dbtype` should be set to `postgresql`
-  - `connectionUrl` the connection url when using cosmosdb
-  - `dbKey` the database key for cosmosdb
-  - `dbName` the name of the cosmodb
-  - `userContainerName` the name of the users container in cosmosdb
-  - `shortContainerName` the name of the shorts container in cosmosdb
   - `connectionString` the postgresql connection string
   - `username` the postgresql user
   - `password` the password for the postgresql user